RHMTT/autohub-exercises/2-collections-upload-to-Automation-Hub/README.md

-# Exercise 5 - How to use Red Hat Automation Hub?
+# Exercise 2 - Collections Upload to Automation Hub?

 ## Table of Contents